 With the madness of pictures available online, it’s easy to miss out on one or the other.
 This makes it essential to place your image in the right place and create something that catches everybody’s attention.
 This is why you need to set up a bright studio without wasting a lot of money.

-For instance, if you are shooting a big object, For larger products, choose an area with ample space to hang in the backdrop.
+Also it is necessary to know about product shoot rates, For instance, if you are shooting a big object, For larger products, choose an area with ample space to hang in the backdrop.
 Put smaller objects with the backdrop and make sure you use light boxes as the spread the light evenly.

 Compose it Right